jamiebutterworth2016/machine-learning/supervised-learning.md

 ### Multinomial logistic regression
 - For when the output can be more than two classes.
 - Logistic regression's strength is binary classification.
-Decision trees or support vector machines may be a better techniques for multiclassification.
+Decision trees or support vector machines may be better algorithms for multiclassification.
 - Inputs should not have missing values.
 - Inputs should not be strongly correlated with each other.
 - There should be at least 30 inputs for each output to ensure high accuracy. _To confirm._